Author Q & A

 I know you said that you live in the area, so do you have a favorite thing to do in Yosemite?
 Something that you like to do over and over?

-I absolutely love driving over to the park for a relaxing Sunday brunch at the Majestic Yosemite Hotel.
-Truth be told, it'll always be the Ahwahnee to me, and they really put out a great spread on Sundays.
+I absolutely love driving over to the park for a relaxing Sunday brunch at the Ahwahnee.
+They really put out a great spread on Sundays.

 And if I'm on a more limited budget, I pack a picnic lunch and head over to the Cathedral Beach Picnic Area, and then I take a short walk to Lower Yosemite Fall after lunch.
 I truly enjoy all the falls in the park, and I try to visit them at different times of the year.